wesnoth/wesnoth/CONTRIBUTING.md

 When submitting an issue that involves a long log, we recommend using gist and linking to it, as that allows it to be viewed without downloading.
 If the issue involves a screenshot or save file, please attach the screenshot or savefile by dragging it into the issue submission textbox.

+If you have push access, please remember when creating issues to add the bug or enhancement label as well as at least one applicable purple label.

 Submitting Pull Requests
 ========================